lsoft/DpdtInject/README.md

 	using(var scope2 = cluster.CreateCustomScope())
 	{
 	    var a2 = cluster.Get<IA>(scope2);
-	} //here we dispose a2 if IA is IDisposable
-    } //here we dispose a1 if IA is IDisposable
+	} //here we dispose a2 if target for IA is IDisposable } //here we dispose a1 if target for IA is IDisposable
 ```

 `IDisposable` custom-binded objects will be disposed at the moment of the scope object dispose.
 Keep in mind, custom-scoped bindings are resolved much slower than singleton/transient/constant bindings.

+DO NOT forget to invoke `Dispose` on scope object!
+Otherwise, Custom-scoped disposable objects will not be disposed too.

 ## Conditional binding